Wally Hammond: Test debut

 On his return to first-class cricket in the 1927 season, Hammond made an immediate impact, becoming only the second man, after W. G. Grace, to score 1,000 runs in May, traditionally the first month of the English cricket season.
 This sequence included another effective performance against Lancashire, regarded by some observers as one of the best innings ever played.
 He scored 99 in the first innings and 187 in the second to ensure the match was drawn.
 He again hooked McDonald effectively, at one point hitting five consecutive fours.
 Hammond played in the prestigious Gentlemen v Players match at Lord's for the first time, although he neither batted nor bowled, as well as two Test trials.
 Coming close to scoring 1,000 runs in June as well, he finished the season with 2,969 runs, including 12 centuries.
 His average of 69.04 was the fifth highest in first-class cricket.
 He won selection for the M.C.C. team that would tour South Africa in the winter and the accolade of being named one of the Wisden Cricketers of the Year.

 While on tour in South Africa in 1927–28, Hammond did not dominate as expected.
 Still recovering from his illness, he was worn out from the strain of a long season.
-He showed good batting form, but once George Geary was injured, a strong but not fully representative side found itself short of bowling, forcing Hammond to play as an all-rounder.
+He showed good batting form, but once George Geary was injured, a strong but not fully representative team found itself short of bowling, forcing Hammond to play as an all-rounder.
 In all first-class matches on the tour, he scored 908 runs at an average of 47.78, and took 27 wickets at an average of 23.85.
 His Test debut came in the first match of the series, as he scored a quick 51 in his only innings and took five wickets for 36 runs in the South African second innings.
 At one point, he took three wickets for no runs and his bowling was described by Wisden as a key factor in an England victory.
 His best innings came in the third Test as he reached 90.
 He had some good bowling spells, and in the fourth Test he removed both South African openers.
 An innings of 66 in the fifth and final Test left him with 321 runs at an average of 40.12 in his debut series, while his 15 wickets cost 26.60 runs each.
 All of Hammond's batting appearances were at number four in the order; of his 140 career Test innings, 118 were at number three or four.
 The series was drawn 2–2.